Keerthi-Swetha/IBM-Internship-Project/README.md

-# 🔋 AURA — Smart Home Energy Advisor (Software‑Only)
+# 🔋 AURA — Smart Home Energy Advisor

 AURA (Automated Utility Resource Advisor) is an intelligent energy assistant that helps users monitor, analyze, and optimize electricity consumption.
-Built purely on software using IBM Cloud tools, AURA uses simulated usage data and machine learning to deliver real-time insights and personalized energy-saving tips—without any physical hardware.
+Built purely on software using IBM Cloud tools, AURA uses simulated usage data and machine learning to deliver real-time insights and personalized energy-saving tips without any physical hardware.

 ---

 ## 📌 Project Description

 AURA acts like a virtual energy manager.
 It analyzes usage patterns, estimates bills, and suggests when and how to use appliances to save power and money.
-Users can interact with it using plain-language queries such as:
+Users can interact with it using plain language queries such as:

 - “Why is my electricity bill high?”
 - “When should I run the washing machine?”